bberka/Modmail.NET/README.md

 - Setting priority for tickets (adds emoji to ticket channel name)
 - Adding private mod notes to tickets
 - Pinging team roles/members on ticket open
-- Caching user information
+- Caching user information on certain guild events
-- Blacklist, blocking users from opening tickets
+- Blacklist, blocking users from opening tickets to avoid spam
-- Getting feedback from user after ticket is closed
+- Getting feedback from user after ticket is closed.
+User can give up to 5 stars and reason.
-- Ticket type system, users can select ticket types to select what the ticket is about
+- Ticket type system, users can select ticket types to select what the ticket is about.
-- Moderators can talk with each other in ticket channel with by starting messages with bot prefix
+- Moderators can talk with each other in ticket channel with by starting messages with bot prefix.
+To avoid message being sent to user.
-- Web UI for managing tickets and seeing transcript information (coming soon)
+- Web UI for configuring and seeing bot information

 # Installation
 1. Install .NET 8 SDK
 2. Download project build and publish for your desired platform or download build from github
 3. Visit Discord Developer Portal and create a new application
 4. Configure appsettings.json
-5. Run the app
+5. Run the app in your server

-*It is recommended to run this on IIS*

 # Multiple Servers Usage
 Before trying to use the bot on multiple servers you must now about the limitations;